Please read each section carefully as you prepare your REF proposal. If you have questions, please email email@example.com for assistance.

 - For REF-RS: Likelihood of leading to the development of an externally supported research program, including future external graduate student funding.

 - For REF-SCG: The specific end products expected from the proposed project and how they will contribute to the applicant's scholarly development.
-The committee will give precedence to junior faculty proposals and will give full weight to the results accomplished with earlier SCG support.
+The committee will give preference to proposals led by untenured, tenure-track faculty and will consider the results accomplished with earlier SCG support, when applicable.